dusk-gg/dusk/docs/blog/2024-12-05-7-ai-games-in-7-days.md

   <meta property="og:title" content="7 AI games in 7 Days"/>
 </head>

-We've just added AI to the Rune SDK so that your games can now make use of generative AI responses.
-To really dog-food this, I decided to build out some AI games to explore what novel fun gameplay could be achieved using LLMs.
+At Rune, we're helping devs make multiplayer games using JS that are played by our community on our iOS + Android app.
+There's been a lot of excitement among devs about using AI to power wacky gameplay so we added AI to the Rune SDK.
+To dogfood this, I decided to build out some AI games to explore what interesting gameplay could be achieved using LLMs.
 So I set myself a challenge.
-Can I build 7 unique multiplayer AI games in 7 days?
+Can I build 7 multiplayer AI games in 7 days?

 Here's what happened, the MIT-licensed source code and what I learnt during the process.
-I've recorded a little video playing all the games so you can get a quick feel for what they're like.
+I've recorded a little video playing all the games to give a quick feel for what they're like.

 <iframe width="540" height="960" src="https://www.youtube.com/embed/G8rGOjdbKeE?si=G8rGOjdbKeE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>